Sunrise Mall (Corpus Christi): Rapid decline (2008–2019)

-Sunrise Mall Today
+Sunrise Mall today

-New Ownership and Revitalization Attempt
+New ownership and revitalization attempt

 Sunrise Mall was purchased at a foreclosure auction by Laredo, Texas-based IBC Bank, the mall's largest creditor, in September 2008.
 A new management team was brought in to revitalize the facility and to market the mall to new tenants.
 Many improvements had been made, including a new air conditioning system and a professional security staff.
 Notably, the fountains, which were prominently featured in the film The Legend of Billie Jean, had been restored to working condition after years of being inoperable.
 The bank sold the mall on November 3, 2016.
 The current owner of the mall, according to the Nueces County Appraisal District, is Mo-Pat Sunrise Mall, LLC.

 Anchor tenant Sears closed in December 2019.
 Wilcox Furniture announced their closure in March 2021, while Burlington announced that their store would close and relocate to the nearby Moore Plaza shopping center in fall 2021.

-Decline & eventual closure
+Decline and eventual closure

 By June 2018, the mall had become nearly dead, albeit clean and well-maintained, but housing very few active businesses.
 The mall's escalators were shut down, leaving only a few elevators and staircases to help people to the second floor.
 The upstairs food court had been reduced to one open restaurant.

 Among the major attractions that remained were Burlington, arcade, mini-golf, two gyms, and bridal stores.
-At Christmas time, Santa came to the mall's center.
 By January 15, 2018 the Cinemark Dollar Cinema had ceased operation.

 The mall officially closed its mall portion to the public on August 11, 2019, with many of the remaining tenants inside the building following suit.

 On October 3, 2022, the owners of the mall filed for Chapter 11 bankruptcy.